 Paul Groth is Professor of Algorithmic Data Science at the University of Amsterdam where he leads the Intelligent Data Engineering Lab (INDElab).
 He holds a Ph.D. in Computer Science from the University of Southampton (2007) and has done research at the University of Southern California and the Vrije Universiteit Amsterdam.
-His research focuses on dealing with large amounts of diverse contextualized knowledge with a particular focus on web and science applications.
+His research focuses on intelligent systems for dealing with large amounts of diverse contextualized knowledge with a particular focus on web and science applications.
 This includes research in data provenance, data science, data integration and knowledge sharing.

 Paul is co-author of “Provenance: an Introduction to PROV” and “The Semantic Web Primer: 3rd Edition” as well as numerous academic articles.
 He blogs at http://thinklinks.wordpress.com.
 You can find him on twitter: @pgroth .